Ideal Friend

 Ideal Friend («Ідеальний друг») is a 2025 Ukrainian short science‑fiction film directed by Serhii Alioshechkin.
 It is the first Ukrainian film to explore the theme of artificial intelligence.
 A special pre‑premiere screening was held on 16 June 2025 during the Mykolaichuk Open film festival in Chernivtsi.
 The film's world premiere is expected later in 2025.

 Plot

-In the near future, Alice (played by Anzhelika Petrovska) is stranded on a deserted island after a shipwreck.
-To survive, she relies on a super‑intelligent AI assistant—no larger than a pea and implanted in her ear.
+Stranded after a shipwreck, Alice tries to survive, relying on a super‑intelligent AI assistant implanted in her ear.
 As the machine calculates her best chances of survival, Alice begins to question the consequences of human dependency on technology.